Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 We recommend that the IT operations should make sure that warnings are given for usual indicators of insufficient hardware sizing, such as:

-- High average CPU utilization over a certain time period (e.g. 85% for more than 20 minutes).
+- High average CPU utilisation over a certain time period (e.g. 85% for more than 20 minutes).
 - High disk usage / little space left (e.g. 85% of space used up).

 Obviously, the mere availability of resources should be ensured as well, with alarms going off for servers being down or network connections broken.